-In 1997, however, over four decades later, the car was stolen from where it was being stored at the Boca Raton Airport hangar in Florida.
-Incredibly, it was executed with such surgical precision that neither alarms nor guards were raised.
+In 1997, however, over four decades later, the iconic Aston Martin DB5 was stolen.
+It was a heist of Hollywood proportions, lifted from where it was being stored at the Boca Raton Airport hangar in Florida with such surgical precision that neither alarms nor guards were raised.
 The only evidence it had been forcibly taken – aside from the fact it was not there – were telltale tyre marks leading up to where many speculate it was loaded onto a cargo plane.
 The DB5 was so heavy that it had to be dragged by its axles.

-The thieves lifted a priceless classic car from an aircraft hangar and flew it out from the scene of the crime with virtually no leads for authorities to follow.
-They eventually gave up.
+The thieves lifted a priceless classic car from an aircraft hangar and legend has it they flew the car from the scene of the crime with virtually no leads for authorities to follow.

-To this day, the whereabouts of the DB5 remains a complete and total mystery.
-There have been rumours and whispers in circulation since incorporated within the car’s building mythology.
+Up until this point, the whereabouts of the DB5 was a complete and total mystery.
+There were whispers in circulation that had eventually become tangled with the car’s snowballing legend status.

 It’s in the Middle East.

 In August of last year, Christopher A. Marinello, CEO of Art Recovery International told the Telegraph that he might have a lead from the region.